-So, you know what to look for when engaging a professional shareholder representative, we will explore the role.
-The team at SRS Acquiom also offers tips on pitfalls and crafting language to support your professional shareholder representative relationship, honed from years of specialized experience in this area.
+To help you know what to look for when engaging a professional shareholder representative, we will explore the role.
+The team at SRS Acquiom also offers tips on pitfalls and crafting language to support your professional shareholder rep relationship, honed from years of specialized experience in this area.

 - Commitment and Resources